srid/emanote/README.md

 Create beautiful websites -- such as personal webpage, blog, wiki, Zettelkasten, notebook, knowledge-base, documentation, etc. from future-proof plain-text notes and arbitrary data -- with live preview that updates in real-time.

-**Project Status**: Mostly done!
+**Project Status**: Nearly 1.0.
 HTML templates are yet to be finalized (so do not customize your templates just yet).

 ## Installing and using